Barnard's Inn Hall

 Barnard’s Inn was recorded as part of the estate of Sir Adam de Basyng, Mayor of London, in 1252.
 In 1454 the property was established as an Inn of Chancery.
 The Inn was a school for law students, who then passed on to the Inns of Court.
 Barnard’s Inn, together with Staple Inn, became associated with Gray’s Inn.
 In 1892 the freehold was purchased by the Mercers’ Company and the building housed the Mercers’ School from 1894 until 1959.

 The Hall dates from the late 14th century, with early 16th century linen-fold panelling.
-The historic chalk and tile walling preserved in the southern wall of the Council Chamber below the Hall is much older, dating from the Roman period.
+The historic chalk and tile walling preserved in the southern wall of the Council Chamber below the Hall is older, dating from the Medieval period.

 The hall suffered substantial damage during the Gordon Riots of 1780.
 Next door, on the site of Buchanan House, there stood a distillery owned by a Roman Catholic, Mr Langdale.
 His premises were burned down by the rioters, and he only escaped by scrambling through a small hole in the cellars into Barnard’s Inn.
 The Hall was damaged and several of the residential chambers destroyed.
 The cellars were flooded, and one of the officers of the Inn, on the second day after the fire, “saw a sturdy fellow at the pump, pumping up not the pure water now flowing in this excellent spring, but gin scarcely impregnated with the water, which he doled out for 1d. a mug to the crowd of miscreants thirsting from the heat of their exploits…” The Inn received sums totalling £3,200 from the authorities towards the cost of restoration.